influxdata/docs-v2/content/influxdb/v2.0/tools/clis.md

 ---
 title: InfluxDB CLIs
 description:
-  Use the `influx` and `indfluxd` command line interfaces to interact with and manage InfluxDB.
+  Use the `influx` and `influxd` command line interfaces to interact with and manage InfluxDB.
 menu:
   influxdb_2_0: